How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 - Establish U.S. Presence: If possible, maintain lawful U.S. presence through valid visa status

-Starting this process early means you’ll be ready to act quickly if the program becomes operational.
+Starting this process early means you’ll be ready to submit your application promptly.

 3. Explore Alternative Pathways

-While the Gold Card remains uncertain, several established pathways can achieve similar goals:
+In addition to the Gold Card, several established pathways can achieve similar goals:

 | Pathway | Investment Required | Timeline | Key Features |